-Similarly, at the local level, OFP, IATTC, CCAMLR, FFA, and CCSBT all demonstrate similar systems, which ensure that data are logically secure.
+SPC-OFP, IATTC, CCAMLR, FFA, and CCSBT all demonstrate similar systems, which ensure that data are logically secure.
 These centre upon access restrictions for nominated personnel based on a username and password system that tailors user access based on operational requirements.
 In this way access to development system (the database command line) is restricted to database administrators, ensuring database integrity.
 Access to the live databases is generally also restricted through separate (read-only) query systems.